invenia/blog/_posts/JuliaLangFeatures.md

 In an earlier [blog post](https://white.ucc.asn.au/2018/10/03/Dispatch,-Traits-and-Metaprogramming-Over-Reflection.html#part-2-aslist-including-using-traits) this is explained using slightly different take.
 Some parts (including the initial motivating example), are very similar.

-### Sometimes people say Julia doesn't have traits
+Sometimes people say Julia doesn't have traits.
 This isn't true, what is true is that:
  - Julia doesn't have syntatic sugar for traits.
  - Julia doesn't have ubiqutious traits.
  - Traits are even used in the Base standard library for iterators: `IteratorSize` and `IteratorEltype`, and for several other interfaces. [[Docs]](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-iteration-1).

-### 🙋🏻‍♂️ These are commonly called Holy traits.
+These are commonly called Holy traits.
 Not out of religious glorification, but after [Tim Holy](https://github.com/timholy)/ They were originally proposed them to [make StridedArrays extensible](https://github.com/JuliaLang/julia/issues/2345#issuecomment-54537633).
 Ironically, even though they are fairly well established today, `StridedArray` continues to not use them.
 [There are on-going efforts](https://github.com/JuliaDiffEq/ArrayInterface.jl/) to add more traits to arrays, which one-day no-doubt will lead to powerful and general BLAS type functionality.

-### Different ways to implement traits
-There are a few ways to implement traits, though all are broadly similar.
+There are a few different ways to implement traits, though all are broadly similar.
  - Here we will focus on the implementation based on concrete types.
  - Similar things can be done with `Type{<:SomeAbstractType}` (ugly, but flexible).
  - Or even with values if they are of types that [constant-fold](https://en.wikipedia.org/wiki/Constant_folding) (like `Bool`), particularly if you are happy to wrap them in `Val` when you want to dispatch on them (an example of this will be shown later).